kornelski/cargo-deb/README.md

     3. `mode`: the third argument is the permissions (octal string) to assign that file.
 - **merge-assets**: [See "Merging Assets" section under "Advanced Usage"](#merging-assets)
 - **maintainer-scripts**: directory containing `templates`, `preinst`, `postinst`, `prerm`, or `postrm` [scripts](https://www.debian.org/doc/debian-policy/ch-maintainerscripts.html).
-- **conf-files**: [List of configuration files](https://www.debian.org/doc/manuals/maint-guide/dother.en.html#conffiles) that the package management system will not overwrite when the package is upgraded.
 - **triggers-file**: Path to triggers control file for use by the dpkg trigger facility.
 - **changelog**: Path to Debian-formatted [changelog file](https://www.debian.org/doc/manuals/maint-guide/dreq.en.html#changelog).
 - **features**: List of [Cargo features](https://doc.rust-lang.org/cargo/reference/manifest.html#the-features-section) to use when building the package.